Noncommutative homological mirror functor: Noncommutative potential

 Direct counting gives the following $x^3,y^3,z^3$-terms in the potential.

 In actual counting, each coefficient is given as two sums, both of which are taken over $\{ k \geq 0 \}$ contributed by two sequences of triangles.
 We apply the same trick as in \eqref{eqn:Ztrick} to reduce to the above expression.
-For example, the $k$-th triangle has $6k+3$ minimal segments (with end points at self intersections) in one edge whose counting gives rise to $(6k+3) (\frac{1}{6} \be_\bL) = (k+ \frac{1}{2}) \be_\bL$.